soberer/Shakespeare-Shiny/Shakespeare-Application/README.md

 # Sharepeare-Shiny
-Created a shiy applicaiton that investigated word counts throghout Shakespeare Plays.
+Created a shiny application that investigated word counts throughout Shakespeare Plays.

 ## How to re-create the application
 1. Download the Shakespeare folder